Home Compare DHI vs LEN

 D.R.
 Horton vs Lennar: Which Stock Looks Stronger in 2026?

 D.R.
-Horton holds the cleaner structural position, with the lead spread across growth and stability.
+Horton holds the cleaner structural position, with growth as the main driver and stability adding further support.
 Lennar still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON